nic-barbara/R2DN/README.md

     pip install -U "jax[cuda12_pip]"

 from the `install.sh` script.
-If you have a GPU that is not running CUDA, edit the installation command accordingly.
+If you have a GPU that is not running CUDA (or a different CUDA version), edit the above installation command accordingly.